namtoki/English/wordlist.md

 criticism:                          The criticism about this painting obviously varies from person to person.
 criticize:                          The actor's statement on homeless people was criticized as ignorant.
 crossing:                           After the accident, the driver confessed that he hadn't stop at the crossing.
+crow:                               eat crow
 cruise:                             My father won an award that included the prize of cruising around the grobe.
 current:                            He is confident that the company will eventually overcome its current problems.
+curriculum:                         The counselor helps familiarize students with the curriculum and registration programs
 dash:                               He dashed across the railroad crossing just ahead of the train to show he wasn't coward.
 database:                           He couldn't concentrate on the task because he lacked the motivation to build a database.
 dealer:                             Car dealers should instruct their customers in the proper use of their car. debate*:                            In an effort of encourage diversity, they will debate the complicated problem of minority rights.
+debt:                               Despite the fact that the company has a huge debt, it is generally perceived to be a strong company.
 decade:                             Specialists calculate that the world's population would definitely grow to 8 billion over the next decade. decay*:                             The vegetables will not decay for a long time if kept in cartons made with that special manufacturing process. deceive (trick):                    He deceived wealthy women and sold them expensive jewelry.